JizongL/EDUBlog/_posts/2019-05-05-textarea-dilemma-in-react.md

 ```

 ## To reason a way out.
 After thinking for a while, I noticed that in order for the value to be preset, I will have to use the `value`, but the `value` tag is immutable, so perhaps I can set up a state property, which is set to have the same value of the preset value of the `value` tag.
 So when I key down to make any change, the update will happen from the end of that value onward.
 To do this I will also need an `onChange` handler function to update the state property, which in turns update the `<textarea>` form field.
-After messing around for a moment, it finally worked(see the figure below).
+After messing around for a moment, it finally worked(see the figure be).
 The code is as follow.

 state setup
 ```